 Conversely, using the wrong product research tool can put you behind the eight ball and have you needing a do-over in the future.

 And free tools are ‘substandard’ tools, right?

-The truth is, there are quite a lot of free tools that can perform just as good as premium ones, and Scope is a good example of such.
+The truth is, there are quite a lot of free tools that can perform just as good as premium ones, and Scope is a one such free Jungle Scout alternative.